-- For any serious disciplinary situation. - If the student demonstrates a pattern of inappropriate behavior as determined by Administration. - If a pattern of continued unexcused tardies and/or absences develops.
+- For any level 2 violation and second level 1 violation. - If the student demonstrates a pattern of inappropriate behavior as determined by Administration, even if it does not rise to the level 1 or 2 consequences.

 In addition, any major conduct violation while on probation will result in expulsion or removal at the semester.